 Flekkefjord

 During the fifteenth and sixteenth centuries, a lot of business was done with the Netherlands and many Dutch people chose to settle in the city.
-The result was the Dutch Quarter, which is still a well-preserved area with many beautiful wooden houses.
+It eventually became the Dutch Quarter, which is still a well-preserved area with many beautiful wooden houses.

 Read more here.